Substra/substra-documentation/docs/source/operations/getting-started.rst

 -----------------------------

 The errors in this category are linked with not reaching the hardware requirements.
 Please check if `you match these <#hardware>`__ first.
-On some platforms (Docker for Windows in certain cases and Docker for Mac), you can set the resources allowed to Docker in the configuration panel (information available `here for Mac <<https://docs.docker.com/desktop/settings/mac/>`__ and `here for Windows https://docs.docker.com/desktop/settings/windows/>`__)
+On some platforms (Docker for Windows in certain cases and Docker for Mac), you can set the resources allowed to Docker in the configuration panel (information available `here for Mac <<https://docs.docker.com/desktop/settings/mac/>`__ and `here for Windows https://docs.docker.com/desktop/settings/windows/>`__).
+This section details when you should increase values in these panels.

 * .. code-block:: pycon